jcrucesdeveloper/TEDISA/README.md

 ## About The Project

-TEDISA (Tensor Dimensions Static Analyzer) is a static analysis tool designed to analyze tensor dimension changes in PyTorch and NumPy programs, specifically focusing on Neural Networks applications.
+TEISC (Tensor Static Counter) is a static analysis tool designed to count Tensor operations inside python files.

 ## Input Specifications